Songs I know by Heart

 My Indiana Jones fedora is pushed back on my head as I hunch over my desk on a cold winter morning, looking through my notebooks from the last twenty-plus years.This is more philology than archaeology but I am still discovering treasures.
-It was from these books that I discovered the poems I posted last month.…
+As a kid I wanted to be Indiana Jones and I had the whole…

 Keep readingPermission to Stop Running